Paul Wesley Householder

 - Born September 4, 1958 in Columbus, OH USA

-Born in 1958 in Columbus, OH, he was a second round draft pick by the Reds in 1976.
-An outfielder, he came up originally at age 21 in 1980 when the Reds outfield consisted of George Foster, Dave Collins, and Ken Griffey Sr..
+Born in 1958 in Columbus, OH, he was a second-round draft pick by the Reds in the 1976 amateur draft.
+An outfielder, he came up originally at age 21 in 1980 when the Reds' outfield consisted of George Foster, Dave Collins, and Ken Griffey Sr..
 In spite of the competition, he was a regular by 1982 (at which point the other outfielders were Cesar Cedeno and Eddie Milner).

-He was traded by the Reds shortly after Pete Rose became the manager, and after the season the St. Louis Cardinals traded him to the Milwaukee Brewers, where he became a regular outfielder alongside Robin Yount and Ben Oglivie.
-After that, he played only briefly in 1986 and 1987 and was finished.
+He was traded by the Reds in 1984, shortly after Pete Rose became the manager, and after the season the St. Louis Cardinals traded him to the Milwaukee Brewers, where he became a regular outfielder alongside Robin Yount and Rick Manning in 1985.
+After that, he played only briefly with Milwaukee in 1986 and the Houston Astros in 1987 and was finished.